x00159365/eadesignca1/README.md

 kubectl delete pod
 kubectl get pods
 Then looked at timings.
-Used graphing function to plot the bar chart graph by using the test function. dirty. graph stored in storage bucket.
+Used graphing function to plot the bar chart graph by using the test function. dirty. graph stored in storage bucket and saved to repo under tests.